Fight to Be First: Tackling Difficult Conversations With Your Kids

 Fight To Be First-.png

-I’m constantly breaking up arguments between my kids about who can be first.
-Whether they are running to the van to see who gets to ride shotgun, or pushing to the front of the line to order their ice cream cone, there is an urgency they feel to fight for what they want.
+I’m constantly breaking up arguments between my kids over who gets to go first.
+Whether they are running to the van to see who gets to ride shotgun or pushing to the front of the line to order their ice cream cone, they feel an urgency to fight for what they want.
 This behavior is not condoned and results in a consequence, mostly due to their approach of fighting their way to the front.
-But, this idea of fighting to be first has been on my mind lately, and from a parenting standpoint I feel a sense of urgency to address difficult conversations with my children before someone else gets to it first.
+But this idea of fighting to be first has been on my mind lately, and from a parenting standpoint, I feel a sense of urgency to address difficult conversations with my children before someone else gets to it first.
+In an age where information is available with the click of a button, and dialogue between peers is happening on the playground, the importance of tackling difficult conversations head-on with our kids is vital.
+With pressing topics ranging from natural disasters, death, divorce, sex, and financial instability, we as parents need to be ready to address these issues with concern and care.
+Here are 4 tips to help navigate these difficult conversations.

 Our children offer clues to what is occupying their brain space.
 When they start asking questions or making comments about a new topic, it is an invitation to press in.
-Lead with a question and ask, “what have you heard?” regarding the difficult conversation at hand.
+Lead with a question and ask “What have you heard?” regarding the difficult conversation at hand.
 Their answer will provide a grid for what they understand and what misconceptions need to be corrected.

-2. Keep It Simple
+Keep It Simple

 The Importance of Spending Intentional Time With Your Children

-1. Scheduled Dates
+Scheduled Dates

 Admitting Need: Putting an End to Surviving Motherhood Alone

 This is a contributor piece I wrote for Portland Mom's Blog.
-Read the full article HERE

 I See His Face